Business insurance in a pandemic

 Whether claims of these kinds will be defended and/or covered by the insurer is not guaranteed and is completely dependent on the wording of the policy.
 Insurers could potentially rely on similar exclusions to those often applicable to business interruption coverage (biological agents) to avoid both defending and covering claims as a result of COVID-19.
 Given the disease’s novelty, however, the courts have yet to issue any cases speaking to coverage or to third-party liability.
 Businesses should at least be familiar with their policies, should they be faced with a lawsuit.

 As we set out in Part I, business interruption policies typically contemplate the loss of the premises due to “physical damage.”
 We indicated that while a pandemic does not result in physical damage to a premises, insureds could argue that a premises requiring shut-down due to the presence of COVID-19 could still be covered, depending on the wording of the policy.
-The Ontario Superior Court has weighed in on this argument.

 We are available.